Best Online Doctorate in Psychology Programs

 During that time, you’ll take psychology courses and work closely with your faculty advisor to develop a dissertation project.
 You’ll also conduct research and gain clinical skills.

-At the end of your online psychology Ph.D. or Psy.D., you'll defend your dissertation.
+At the end of your online psychology Ph.D., you’ll defend your dissertation.
+Psy.D. programs may not require dissertation defense, but you will have to write one.

 Common Courses in a Ph.D. in Psychology Online Program